-Trading on FTX happens on 3 different tabs: Futures, Tokens, and OTC.
+Trading on FTX happens on 3 different tabs: Futures, leveraged tokens, OTC, MOVE, and Spot.

 On the “futures” tab, users can trade 15 different perpetual swaps.
 The perpetual swaps offering of FTX includes popular coins like Bitcoin, Ether, BNB, and Bitcoin Cash, but also more exotic products like an “Altcoin Index” and even a “Shitcoin Index”.

 Although FTX currently offers up to 101x leverage, the exchange sets the maximum leverage to 10x by default on all accounts.